 Dr. Kaufman is a physician-epidemiologist, board-certified in internal medicine and occupational medicine.
 He has been a full-time faculty member at the UW since 1997, currently holding appointments in the Departments of Environmental & Occupational Health Sciences, and Medicine (General Internal Medicine), and Epidemiology.
+He also serves as the Director of the UW Center for Exposures, Diseases, Genomics and Environment at DEOHS.

 In 2019, Dr Kaufman was named editor-in-chief of Environmental Health Perspectives, a leading environmental health journal published by the National Institute of Environmental Health Sciences.